ExcessiveOverkill/universal-IRC-1/README.md

 The odrives have custom firmware that makes them no longer need to calibrate before enabling, and allowing encoder position to be written over uart.

+There is a compiled .hex file in the odrive firmware folder that can be used to directly flash a v3.6 56v Odrive

+There is also a compiled .bit file in the hostmot2 folder for the 5i24-24, it can be programmed via mesaflash.

+LinuxCNC is currently a bit of a mess right now.
+All the files I modified are included in the repo.
+All of the new files were added under the comps folder, although I also needed to edit the abs_encoder.c file in the drivers/mesa/hostmot2 folder.
+Modifying a driver requires a full recompile of LinuxCNC.

 # Controls
 LinuxCNC is responsible for all of the servo control loops, path planning, kinematics, and gcode interpreting.